ryoon/netbsd-ddwg/netbsd-ddwg.md

 The alert reader already will have noticed a problem here: an interrupt is an asynchronous event, which may happen at any time.
-For example, at the time that rfstrategy() manipulates the bufferqueue, adding a new buffer.
-But the interrupt handler of the rf(4) driver also manipulates the buffer queue (it removes a buffer).
+For example, at the time that `rfstrategy()` manipulates the bufferqueue, adding a new buffer.
+But the interrupt handler of the `rf(4)` driver also manipulates the buffer queue (it removes a buffer).
 If this happens, then the buffer queue ends up in an inconsistent state.
 Booom, kernel panic, game over.

-This is why rfstrategy() has to use splbio(9) in order to assure that no interrupt can occur at this time.
-This function blocks all interrupts until they are released by a call to splx(9).
+This is why `rfstrategy()` has to use `splbio(9)` in order to assure that no interrupt can occur at this time.
+This function blocks all interrupts until they are released by a call to `splx(9)`.
 The time, during which interrupts are blocked should always be kept to a minimum, since not only interrupts for this particular device are blocked, but all interrupts!
 If interrupt blocks are prolonged, an interrupt for a different device might be delayed, reducing the I/O rate.

-To be more precise: There are different interrupt priorities.
-IPL BIO, for example, is rather low and is used by block devices such as disks and floppies.
+To be more precise: There are different interrupt priorities. `IPL_BIO`, for example, is rather low and is used by block devices such as disks and floppies.
 These devices are slow anyway and usually have bigger buffers in their hardware on the controller.
 So it doesn't matter, if the device waits a little bit longer on its interrupts.
-Network cards use IPL NET, which has higher priority over IPL BIO.
+Network cards use `IPL_NET`, which has higher priority over `IPL_BIO`.
 Network cards are "faster" than disks (no mechanics) and buffer overflows in a network card are more expensive, as they can cause TCP retries and thus increase the network load and decrease throughput.
 These priorities make it possible for